bananaturtlesandwich/UE4-Modding-Guide/Dialogue.md

 - TextPopUps(The popups of text that appear next to characters)
 - VoidMakerTable(The base for the WIP Void Editor)

-The serialiser is better to use because it allows entering of data that is
+The serialiser is better to use because it allows entering of data that is not equal to the normal file size